Sydney Kings: 1988–2002: First 15 years

-2003–2008: The 1st Championship era
+2003–2008: First championship era

 For the 2002–03 season, Heal was joined by talented imports Chris Williams and Kavossy Franklin.
 The team also welcomed the NBL's all-time leader in coaching victories, Brian Goorjian.
 The Kings finished on top of the ladder with a 22–8 record, and swept the Perth Wildcats 2–0 in the grand final series to claim their first-ever championship.

 With Goorjian able to implement his defensive tactics which were so successful with the Spectres, Magic and Titans in Melbourne, there seemed to be no stopping the Kings, who were able to recruit quality imports like 2002–03 league MVP Chris Williams.
 In addition, many Victorian groomed players who had previously played for Goorijan such as Jason Smith and Bradley Sheridan followed him north to Sydney.

 Heal retired after the 2002–03 season, and C. J. Bruton was recruited to take his place, Jason Smith was signed after returning to the NBL after playing in Europe but unfortunately was injured 13 games into the season and was replaced by import Chris Carrawell.
 The Kings started the 2003–04 season with 10 successive wins, and would eventually win their second championship after their best-of-five grand final series with crosstown rivals West Sydney Razorbacks went down to the deciding fifth game.
 Kings player Matt Nielsen would win the regular season and finals MVP in 2003–04 before leaving to play overseas.